HeardLibrary/digital-scholarship/script/r/lessons.md

 ## Software Carpentries

-Cosponsored by DiSC, Office of the Vice Provost for Research, Research IT, ACCRE, and the Data Science Institute
+In coordination with the Office of the Vice Provost for Research, Research IT Services, Data Science Institute, and ACCRE, the DiSC office is co-sponsoring another Software Carpentries event to be held on March 10th and 11th.
+The Carpentries are designed to teach faculty and students introductory research computing skills, reproducible research, and data visualization and analysis.
+The full-day events are hands-on in nature, as students follow along live-coding exercises that progressively build.

-TBD
+he March Carpentries event will focus on introductory R and R Studio, followed by Geographic Information Systems with R/RStudio.
+Registration is free, but attendees should plan to be present for the entire workshop as the content builds on itself.
+[Additional information and registration are available here.](https://www.eventbrite.com/e/software-carpentries-reproducible-research-with-r-tickets-243058403227)

 --------------------

 Questions? [contact Steve Baskauf](mailto:steve.baskauf@vanderbilt.edu)

 ----
-Revised 2022-01-07
+Revised 2022-02-02